Sailing Tips when Cruising in New Caledonia

 It's on the Cruising Guide

 Frederique and I have been cruising the South Pacific for over 40 years aboard our 14.5m cutter Moira.
 I am a Ph.D. marine scientist and have been living aboard my own boats since 1958.
 Freddy's ancestors were sea people.
 We first came to New Caledonia in 1981 and have, over the years, pretty much cruised everywhere.
-We began making the Cruising Guide to New Caledonia in 2001 and have constantly updated it with new information and photographs ever since.
+We began making the Cruising Guide to New Caledonia in 2000 and have constantly updated it with new information and photographs ever since.
 The message here is that the information on our guide is reliable, practical, and easy to find.
 Whatever you need to know about cruising in New Caledonia is on the guide.
 You don't have to go online for any of it.
 There is so much information on the guide you'll probably never see it all - but when you need a suggestion, an idea, or a really clear idea of what you'll find if you go to a likely looking anchorage - you get it right away.
+As many captains have said, it's the best cruising guide they've ever used.

 Staying Healthy while cruising